-It’s summertime and thoughts, somewhat forlornly of late due to the inclement weather, go to past times driving to the beach.
-In my case that’s a two-hour and eighty-mile drive to the nearest coast in Lincolnshire.
-I came across a discussion recently about Mablethorpe, an older resort which I’m guessing is around twenty miles north up the coast from better-known Skegness.
+It’s summer time and thoughts, somewhat forlornly of late due to the inclement weather, go to past times driving to the beach.
+In my case that’s a two-hour and eighty-mile drive to the nearest coastline in Lincolnshire.
+I came across a discussion recently about Mablethorpe, an older resort which is around twenty miles north up the coast from better-known Skegness.
 It brought back a few memories and also a few thoughts.

 Perhaps during the day, especially if the weather is disinclined towards sitting on the beach, I’ll walk up to ‘Mabo’, either via the prom or on the sand, and have a look around.